Blue-Cheesecake/Blue-Cheesecake/README.md

 - 👯 I would be really happy to be asked for help or collaboration in your project.
 Do not hesitate to connect with me!

-- 💬 Ask me about **Flutter & Dart, Typescript, and Software Engineering!**
+- 💬 Ask me about **Flutter & Dart, Backend Development, and Software Engineering!**

 - 📫 Reach me via **<span>s_w.piepie@outlook.com.au</span>**